 This is the out patients department of the Swansea Hospital on St Helen’s Road, after the German Bombers gave it their very special attention in 1942.

-If you would like to buy a copy then click on this link here.
-You will be taken to the How to Buy page where you can request copies and pay via a Paypal link
+If you would like to buy a copy of one of my other books, then click on this link You will be taken to the How to Buy page where you can pay using Paypal.
+Cards are also accepted.

 Alternatively, click here to return to the Home page